giancosta86/epm-plus/README.md

 ## Installing packages in GitHub Actions

-To easily install Elvish packages from within GitHub Actions with the advanced notation provided by **epm-plus**, please refer to the [action documentation](actions/install-elvish-packages/README.md).
+To seamlessly install Elvish packages from within GitHub Actions with the advanced notation provided by **epm-plus**, please refer to the [action documentation](actions/install-elvish-packages/README.md).

 ## Credits